Matrixx-Devices/Matrixx-Devices.github.io/mi/marble_inst.md

 # Vanilla Variant
 - Download the ROM and Gapps package from nikgapps
 - Boot into recovery (Any A14 twrp recovery version 8.0 or higher must be fine)
-- In advanced wipe tick all things except otg and wipe and then format data
-- Reboot recovery again
+- Wipe Dalvik/Art Cache, cache and data
 - Flash your region's latest HyperOS firmware from [**#here**](https://xiaomifirmwareupdater.com/firmware/marble/) China users use global firmware till china hyperos is out
 - Flash the ROM and reboot to recovery
-- Flash the Nikgapps and reboot to recovery again
+- Flash the Nikgapps
 - Tap on format data, type yes and reboot to system

 ## If already on HyperOS based custom rom